“Absorb what is useful, reject what is useless, add what is specifically your own.“ – Bruce Lee

 I thought it was just me, but others say the same.

-A Proven Approach for Keeping Zero Inbox
+A Proven Methodology for Keeping a Zero Inbox

 It was tough when I first joined Microsoft.